 DPI: 1,600 | Interface: Bluetooth and 2.4GHz wireless (pairs with up to three devices) | Buttons: 7 | Ergonomic: Right-handed | Features: Scrolling wheel, Logitech Darkfield Laser Tracking, Unifying receiver, Easy-Switch tech, gesture function

-It connects using Bluetooth or 2.4Ghz wireless (using Logitech's dongle), can connect with up to three devices and sports low-latency tracking, aided by Logitech's Darkfield tech that makes the mouse usable on shiny surfaces.
-Like the MX Master, the scroll wheel can spin freely once you've depressed it, allowing you to scroll down long pages finger aches.
+It connects using Bluetooth or 2.4Ghz wireless (using Logitech's dongle), can connect with up to three devices.
+It sports low-latency tracking, aided by Logitech's Darkfield tech that makes the mouse usable on shiny surfaces.
+Like the MX Master, the scroll wheel can spin freely once you've depressed it, allowing you to scroll down long pages avoiding finger aches.

 2. Logitech MX Master